-From hiking and biking trails, fishing, fine dining, shopping, salons, spas, and total relaxation, Hilton Head is a popular vacation destination for celebrities, couples, friends, and families from all over the world.
+With hiking and biking trails, fishing, fine dining, shopping, salons, spas, and total relaxation, Hilton Head is a popular vacation destination for celebrities, couples, friends, and families from all over the world.
 Ready to find out why this is the place to be?
-Here are 23 things to do in Hilton Head that you’re going to love.
+Here are 23 of the best things to do in Hilton Head that will make you fall in love with this coastal town too.

 RIDE THE MULTIPLE BIKE TRAILS